-Home school review meetings will be held in the week beginning Monday 27th September via Teams.
+Home school review meetings will be held in the week beginning Monday 7th October.
+However, if you have any concerns before then, please come in and see us.

 Please feel free to chat with us at the end of the school day, if you have any more questions.
 If you ever have something that needs to be brought to our attention before the end of the day, please write a note so that your child can hand it to their class teacher in the morning.
 Whilst the start of the new school year is always busy, we hope you and your child are looking forward to what we're sure will be a very exciting year ahead.